VA Cancer Claims Guide

 When a veteran files a claim and their cancer is already in remission, with treatment having ended more than six months ago (or more than two years ago for NHL), there is no active cancer to rate at 100%.
 The temporary 100% rating only applies while cancer is active and during the post-treatment window.
 If the veteran files after that window has passed, the claim goes straight to a residual-based rating from the start.
 (38 CFR § 4.117)

-Think of it this way: the 100% temporary rating is like a safety net that is available only while the circus act is happening.
-Once the net is packed up and the circus has left town, it is not available retroactively, unless the veteran can show the clock should have started earlier.
+Think of it this way: the temporary 100% rating is available only while cancer is active and during the post-treatment window.
+Once that window closes, it is not available retroactively, unless the veteran can show the clock should have started earlier.

 Why Effective Date Matters in This Scenario